Frosted Brownie Blondies

 Brownie Blondies

 - Preheat oven to 350F degrees and adjust oven rack to the middle position.
-Using a 9-inch x 5-inch loaf pan, cut a piece of parchment paper to fit the length of the pan.
-Create a 'sling' with the parchment paper so that it lines the bottom of the pan and runs up the long sides, with extra extending over the top of the pan.
-This will make it easy to lift the brownies out of the pan.
+Line a 9×5 inch loaf pan with a piece of parchment paper to fit the length of the pan, and long enough the hang over the sides.
+This creates a sling to lift the brownies out of the pan.

-- In a small saucepan, cook the brown sugar, butter, water (this helps the sugar to dissolve evenly and not burn) and chocolate chips over medium heat until the sugar has melted – about 3 to 5 minutes.
+- In a small saucepan, heat the brown sugar, butter, water (this helps the sugar to dissolve evenly and not burn) and chocolate chips over medium heat until the sugar has melted – about 3 minutes.
 Remove from the heat and stir in the vanilla extract.
-Let cool slightly.
+Let cool to room temperature.
+Add the egg and whisk for about 1 minute to aerate and blend the ingredients well.½ cup light brown sugar, 3 tablespoons unsalted butter, ⅓ cup semi-sweet chocolate chips, ½ teaspoon vanilla extract, 1 tablespoon water

-- Pour the batter into the prepared loaf pan and spread out evenly.
+- Pour the batter into the prepared pan and spread evenly.
 Bake for 20 to 22 minutes, or until a toothpick inserted in the middle comes out with moist crumbs.
-Cool the brownies in the pan set on a wire rack for 10 minutes.
-Then using the parchment paper sling, lift the brownies out of the pan and cool completely on the wire rack.
+Cool the brownies in the pan set on a wire cooling rack for 10 minutes.
+Then lift out of the pan and cool completely on the wire rack.

 Made these today, turned out great!
 I made them vegan by substituting vegan butter for the regular butter and aquafaba for the egg.
 Thanks for the recipe!
 Will make these again for sure!